baolin-NCU/K-CTHN/README.md

 ## Evaluation
-We support automatic flops and runtime analysis, by using hooking each layer's forward pass.
-Similar to the `make_model_asynchronous()` function, among other, all graph-based convolutional layers, the linear layer and batch normalization are supported.
-As an example, to run an analysis of our model on the NCars dataset, you can use:
+We support automatic flops and runtime analysis for all  convolutional layers, the linear layer and batch normalization.
+As an example, to run an analysis of our model, you can use:
 ```
 python3 AFECNN/evaluation/flops.py
 ```